ELINET Annual Cross-Cutting Topic 2020 / 2021

 - finally, we will offer recommendations for, and features of, good practice.
 These recommendations should be derived both from the research and the good practice examples we will collect.

-Parallel to this conceptual work we are looking for good practice examples (see the call on our website), which we will review and analyse and in case of approval publish on our website.
+Parallel to this conceptual work we are looking for good practice examples (see the call on our website and see this page ), which we will review and analyse and in case of approval publish on our website.
 Furthermore, we will integrate the main findings of this practice research in our framework according to ELINET’s top-down and bottom-up approach of exchanging research and practice.

 Presenting the outcome

 Finally, we plan to publicly present both papers and selected examples of good practice during the 22nd European Literacy Conference in July 2022 in Dublin (https://www.literacyeurope.org/dublin2022/).
 As this conference did not take place – as planned – in July 2021 because of the Corona Pandemic we will present the first results of our work in another virtual conference in June 2021 in Jyväskylä: https://www.jyu.fi/en/congress/applied-summerschool/language-education-and-social-justice.